 You may have heard the notion that once you go to a chiropractor you have to keep going back.
 Before we answer that question, ask yourself how many times you have visited a dentist?
 Like most people, you've probably gone dozens of times.
 Why?
 Quite simply, to prevent your teeth from literally rotting out of your head.

 Once we have eliminated your pain and rehabilitated the injured tissues we do recommend that you maintain a schedule of periodic spinal checkups.
 Like your dentist and like many of the medical experts are now recognizing, prevention is the key to reducing recurrences of existing health conditions and minimizing new injuries in the future.

 So the answer is yes, we want you to keep coming back, but just periodically.
 Periodic chiropractic care minimizes spinal and nerve stresses, reduces recurrences of old injuries, prevents new injuries from developing, minimizes degenerative processes, which enhances overall health and wellness.

 Are Chiropractic Treatments Safe and Do They Hurt?

-Chiropractic treatments are extremely safe for individuals of all ages - from infants to 100 year olds.
+Chiropractic treatments are extremely safe for individuals of all ages - from infants to 100-year-olds.
 Our treatments are safe because we only use natural and noninvasive methods of care.
 Research consistently shows that care from chiropractors is among the safest care available and is literally light years ahead of traditional medical care in terms of "safeness".

 The treatments themselves are generally not painful.
-In fact, most patients look forward to their treatments as many experience instantaneous relief immediately afterwards.
+In fact, most patients look forward to their treatments as many experience instantaneous relief immediately afterward.
 Individuals who present with moderate to severe pain may experience some minor discomfort for obvious reasons, however, care is always gentle, safe and noninvasive.

 What kind of education and training do doctors of chiropractic have?